 Woman searches for stranger who helped her after frightening crash in Norwood

-NORWOOD - A woman is searching for the stranger who helped her survive a frightening crash.
+NORWOOD - A woman is searching for the stranger who helped her survive a frightening crash earlier this week.

 Cutting through the chaos, there was a voice, calm and caring.
 "My name is Ron.
 I'm going to stay with you...."